Python Virtual Environments Explained: venv vs conda vs pyenv

 On this page

-You've cloned a Python project, run pip install -r requirements.txt, and watched your global Python installation turn into a dependency graveyard.
-Or worse — you've got two projects that need different versions of the same package, and now nothing works.
-Virtual environments exist to solve exactly this, but choosing between venv, conda, and pyenv isn't obvious.
-Let's break it down.
+If you've ever cloned a Python project, run pip install -r requirements.txt, and watched it wreck your global Python installation — welcome to the club.
+Or worse: two projects that need different versions of the same package, and now nothing works.
+This is exactly the problem virtual environments solve, but choosing between venv, conda, and pyenv isn't obvious if nobody's explained the differences.

-- conda: Use it for data science, ML, or any project that depends on non-Python libraries (C/Fortran extensions, CUDA).
-Manages both packages and Python versions.
+- conda: Use for data science, ML, or anything with non-Python dependencies (C extensions, CUDA).
+Handles both packages and Python versions.

-- pyenv: Use it when you need multiple Python versions on one machine.
-Pair it with
+- pyenv: Use when you need multiple Python versions on one machine.
+Pair it with venv for full isolation.

-A virtual environment is an isolated directory tree that contains a Python installation and its own set of installed packages.
-When you activate a virtual environment, your shell's PATH is modified so that the environment's Python binary and packages take priority over the system-wide installation.
-This means each project gets its own dependency tree — no conflicts, no version collisions, no surprises.
+It's an isolated directory with its own Python binary and packages.
+When you activate one, your shell's PATH changes so that environment's Python takes priority over the system install.
+Each project gets its own dependency tree — no conflicts, no surprises.

-Every major Python packaging authority, including the Python Packaging Authority (PyPA) itself, recommends using virtual environments for all project work.
-As of 2026, there is zero reason to install project dependencies globally.
+Every major Python authority recommends virtual environments for all project work.
+In 2026, there's zero reason to install project dependencies globally.
+Don't do it.

-venv ships with Python 3.3+ and requires no additional installation.
-It creates lightweight virtual environments that use the system Python version as a base.
-For roughly 80% of Python projects — web apps, APIs, CLI tools, automation scripts — venv is all you need.
+Ships with Python 3.3+, requires nothing extra.
+For roughly 80% of Python projects — web apps, APIs, CLI tools, automation — this is all you need.

 python3 -m venv .venv